tearflake/symp-intro/docs/pagefront.md

                 (BUTTON (CAPTION "decrement") (SET (TARGET "p") (PARAG (ID "p") (sl/decr p))))))))
 ```

-This example defines a page with a number and increment/decrement buttons.
-We use `incr` and `decr` functions to modify the counter at runtime.
-Of course, any Pagefront element can be evaluated inside Symp tree structure using any function, like any other node.
+This example defines a page with a counter number in a paragraph, and increment/decrement buttons.
+We use `incr` and `decr` functions from `stdlib` to modify the counter at runtime.
+Of course, any Pagefront element can be evaluated inside Symp tree structure using any function processing it in parameters.

 ## 4. conclusion

 Pagefront provides a structured, S-expression-based representation of GUI documents suitable for deterministic parsing and compact storage.
-It offers basic layout and interactivity features inspired by HTML, yet remains minimal and easily adaptable for embedded or symbolic systems.
-This reference serves as a concise guide for implementing parsers, renderers, or converters targeting the Pagefront format.
+It offers basic layout and interactivity features inspired by HTML, yet remains minimal and adaptable for embedded or symbolic systems.
+This reference serves as a guide for implementing parsers, renderers, or converters targeting the Pagefront format.